PeppeOsmio/lift_tracker/README.md

 # Lift Tracker

 A simple mobile app for iOS and Android to create workout schedules and track your workout sessions.
-Made with the Flutter framwork.
+Made with the Flutter framework.

 ## Getting Started